Charged with a Traffic Offence in Singapore: What to Do

 Almost all road traffic offences under the RTA are deemed to be non-registrable offences.
-This means that if you have been charged with a road traffic offence, they will most likely not leave a criminal record.
+This means that if you have been convicted of a road traffic offence, they will most likely not leave a criminal record.

-However, your charge will go on your criminal record if the offence is a serious one involving death or injury.
+However, your conviction will go on your criminal record if the offence is a serious one involving death or injury.

 What Do I Do If I have been Charged for an Offence Committed by a Friend/Relative Who was Using My Vehicle?